shyammaurya606/Web-Contact-Detail-Scraper/README.md

 - Use specific pages (like contact or about pages) for better results
 - Avoid scraping large e-commerce or complex web applications
 - Wait between requests to respect rate limits

-## 📞 Support

-For issues, feature requests, or questions, please create an issue in the project repository or contact the development team.